On March 3rd, I woke up to this text:

 While still holding the trap in my right hand, I looked down and saw this creature’s belly.
 This mother was holding onto the top with her four paws reaching for the corners.
 There were eight teats, ready for use.

 Creature to creature.
 She had mouths to feed.
-Without thinking, I put the trap down and let her out.
+Without much thought, I put the trap down and let her out.
 This is Nature Karma, and Operation Relocate was never ending.

-I was honestly reconsidering my policy of relocation over extermination.
+I started to reconsider relocation over extermination.
 I was hearing the loud voices of “You are man.
 This world was given to you.
 Own it.
 Next time you catch the animal, stick the trap in the water.”

 In early April I had found another point of egress.
 This family stopped using the original entrance when I flooded Grand Central with foam and rocks.
 Their entry was now through a vent in the back of the house.
 With recon cameras repositioned, I watched the remaining squirrels come and go.